-The New Mexico Space Journal, official publication of the New Mexico Museum of Space History, highlights the people and events that have propelled mankind into space.
-Issues are available with a Museum membership, at the Museum Gift Shop, other retail venues throughout New Mexico, or by mail.
+The New Mexico Space Journal, was a publication of the New Mexico Museum of Space History, and highlighted the people and events that propelled mankind into space.
+Issues are available in the Museum library, by appointment through the Curatorial Department.

 - Space Journal Vol. 12, Winter 2010